matewka/create-react-app-custom/README.md

 npx @mgaw/create-react-app my-app-name
 ```

-just like you were running `create-react-app`.
+just like you were running `create-react-app my-app-name --template=typescript`.

 ## Enhancements